 Jim Jacobson, American Institute of Architecture award-winning home builder and boat restoration expert is the man 'behind the magic.'
 He has fully restored and renovated several classic boats, including the esteemed Vic Franck 80' Ketch Tatoosh.

-Jacobson's love for the water began with a Congressional Appointment to Kings Point Merchant Marine Academy of New York in 1974, followed by enrollment at the University of Washington (Seattle), and two years as the First Mate for John Wayne on the "Wild Goose" (1975-1977) where he received his US Coast Guard Ocean Operator License and invaluable experience on the water.
+Jacobson's love for the water began with a Congressional Appointment to Kings Point Merchant Marine Academy of New York in 1974, followed by graduation from the University of Washington (Seattle) in 1980, and two years as the First Mate for John Wayne on the "Wild Goose" (1975-1977) where he received his US Coast Guard Ocean Operator License and invaluable experience on the water.

 Currently, Jacobson resides in San Diego, California, where he lifeguards at the Brian Bent Memorial Aquatic Complex in Coronado, California and pursues his passion of boat restoration on the Pacific.